-If you’re looking to experience the Australian beachy, surfer lifestyle then look no further than the beautiful Byron Bay.
-Byron Bay is quintessentially the embodiment of the beach lifestyle, separated by an eight hour drive from the bustling metropolitan of Sydney it’s the perfect escape from city life.
+If you’re looking to experience the Australian beachy surfer lifestyle, look no further than the beautiful Byron Bay.
+Byron Bay is quintessentially the embodiment of this way of life.
+Separated by an eight hour drive from the bustling metropolis of Sydney, it’s the perfect escape from the city.

-In Byron Bay you’re going to see that everyone seems a little more carefree and stress-free, people will be fresh from the surf with sand in their hair, and barefooted on the ground.
-It’s the chilled out vibes and relaxed atmosphere of Byron Bay that also keeps festivals, and retreats returning year after year.
-There’s always something for everyone from yoga retreats for the meditative, and Bluesfest and Splendour in the Grass for the festival heads.
+In Byron Bay, you’re going to see that everyone seems a little more carefree and stress-free.
+People will be fresh from the surf with sand in their hair and barefooted on the ground.
+It’s the chilled out vibes and relaxed atmosphere of Byron Bay that also keeps festivals and retreats returning year after year.
+There’s always something for everyone from yoga retreats for the meditative, to Bluesfest and Splendour in the Grass for the festival heads.

 Guest post by Alex Johnson